NohaAlMetwally/ITI_Graduation_Project/README.md

 ### get the load balancer IP and port to access jenkins throgh browser
   * to get jenkins bath exec to the pod
-  * $ kubectl get pods -n namespace-name
+  * $ kubectl get pods -n namespace
-  * $ kubectl exec -it -n namespace-name pod-id /bin/sh
+  * $ kubectl exec -it -n namespace pod-id /bin/sh

 ### open jenkins and create new item, type pipeline, use this repo
 * https://github.com/NohaAlMetwally/simple-hello-app.git